Neuropsychology Track & Minor

-Clinical Neuropsychology: Dementias (504B).
+Clinical Neuropsychology Practice: Evaluation of the Older Adult (504B).
 This course examines clinical applications of the knowledge base covered in 504A, and the assessment of cognitive and affective sequelae of human central nervous system disease/damage.
 Emphasis is placed on disorders associated with aging, including Alzheimer’s, Parkinson’s, frontotemporal, and other dementias.
 Because human neuropsychology relies upon "experiments of nature," (in addition to neuroimaging studies of healthy individuals) a major emphasis is on disorders of the central nervous system that affect cognitive and emotional processes.

 Principles of Neuroanatomy (502).
 This course offers an in depth survey of functional anatomy of the human brain.
 The course is designed primarily for students in fields where knowledge of functional neuroanatomy is important – clinical neuropsychology, speech and hearing sciences, neurosciences, and cognitive neuroscience.
 The course draws on extensive visual materials including slides of whole brain sections, fiber-stained whole brain serial sections in three anatomical planes, and ex vivo brain dissections.
 Because neuropsychologists will likely utilize magnetic resonance images for clinical practice and research, special emphasis is placed on identifying brain structures on MRI images.